-One of the first inventions I remember doing was a cloth bag for my mother Hazel Weller’s Lewitt vacuum cleaner.
+One of the first inventions I remember doing was a cloth bag for my mother Hazel Weller’s Lewitt vacuum cleaner in 1952.
 She had been buying paper bags for it.
-I was about 13 and had just learned to sew on a sewing machine.
+I was about 12 and had just learned to sew on a sewing machine.
 I sewed up a cloth bag for her vacuum.
 She tried it and was so impressed she made an appointment and took me in to see the president of Lewitt vaccuum cleaner company in NYC.
 He was not impressed at all.
 It seemed that they made most of their money selling bags, not vacuum cleaners.
 I learned a lesson in business economics.

 A current invention I have been working on since 1984 is an in atmosphere air moving device using ionic propulsion to accelerate air.
 It is a relatively simple concept.
-Because the air/ion packets are controlled and accelerated and moved away from the surface, the system results in a huge drag reduction if applied to an aircraft, which then results in a very efficient and a very fast and manoeuvrable aircraft that can accelerate in any direction at any time, and can go extremely fast with much less supersonic engineering.
+Because the air/ion packets are controlled and accelerated and moved away from the surface, the system results in a huge drag reduction if applied to an aircraft, which then results in a very efficient and a very fast and maneuverable aircraft that can accelerate in any direction at any time, and can go extremely fast with much less supersonic engineering.
 There is a trick to make this device work.

-While I have been encouraged my many (including a physics prof from MIT), I am a person who likes to make sure things work before anything else.
-As a result this project has been basically stagnant until I can find a small group with appropriate talents and some money to do development work.
+While I have been encouraged by many (including a physics prof from MIT), I am a person who likes to make sure things work before anything else.
+As a result this project has been almost stagnant until I can find a small group with appropriate talents and some money to do development work.

 I started working for Owens Illinois, Inc. in September 1965 after graduating with an MBA from Amos Tuck School at Dartmouth that year.

 One of my first jobs was to try to find uses for some reinforced thermoplastic sheet materials that O-I Lab people thought might make good automobile exterior body parts.
 No matter what they did with the current thermoplastics available at the time and various reinforcement fibers, they all sagged in the sun eventually-a concept known as “creep”.